andresmontoyab/Spring/spring-cloud/README.md

 # Rest Calls

-As you may notices when we are talking about microservices, we need to call several in services in order to achieve the expected result, for this reason is very likely that in some of those microservices we need to call other microservices.
+As you may notices when we are talking about microservices, we need to call several API services in order to achieve the expected results.
+For this reason is very likely that in some of those microservices we need to call other microservices.

 ## Rest Template